Frank Timson

 Thomas Frank Timson MBE (9 February 1909 – 16 October 1960) was an Australian politician.
-Born in Melbourne, he was educated at Caulfield Grammar School and Wesley College before becoming the director of a Melbourne importing and exporting firm.
+Born in Melbourne, he was educated at Caulfield Grammar School and Wesley College before becoming the director of the Timson Trading Company, a Melbourne importing and exporting firm.
 He served in the military 1940–1945.
 He was awarded the MBE in the military division and, having enlisted as a Private in 1940, was discharged from the AIF in 1945 with the rank of Major.
 In 1949, he was elected to the Australian House of Representatives as the Liberal member for the new seat of Higinbotham.
-He held the seat until his death in 1960, when he died while on a parliamentary goodwill mission in South Korea.
+He held the seat until his death in 1960.

+Timson died on 16 October 1960 while leading an Australian parliamentary goodwill mission to South Korea, following on from the conference of the International Parliamentary Union in Tokyo.
+He suffered a fatal heart attack in his hotel room in Seoul.